deterrak/packetSensor/README.md

 Considerations:
 This code is dynamically linked and requires the QT libraries to be present on the target system.
 This constraint is imposed to comply with the QT license.

+For more information:
+See the README.pdf file for more details.